PDCA Washington Metro Chapter is the association dedicated to the needs of painting

 Members are the key component to keeping our industry association growing, allowing us tocontinue bringing new innovative education and business tools etc. to assist our contractors tosucceed and bringing exposure to them for our associate members.

-The Mid-Atlantic Council of The PDCA an association of painting and decorating contractors working together to improve our trade, our business, and our reputation as reliable, qualified trade professionals.
+The Middle Atlantic Council of The PDCA an association of painting and decorating contractors working together to improve our trade, our business, and our reputation as reliable, qualified trade professionals.

 Our Association of Professional Coating Contractors is focused on improving business for our members in the Middle Atlantic Region: New Jersey, Pennsylvania, Delaware, Maryland, Virginia, West Virginia, North Carolina, South Carolina, and the District of Columbia.